ntrut/UserAPI/README.md

 ```bash
 go run .
 ```
+The program runs on localhost with port 8080, just make sure nothing is being used on that port.
 Now you are ready to use the API!

 ## API Docs